uhussain/WebCrawlerForOnlineInflation/README.md

 **AWS EMR Clusters Setup**

-Currently using only one master node and one core node (can be scaled up)
+Currently using only one master node and two core nodes (can be scaled up)

 # Repository Structure and Run Instructions